thenexthub/Codira/docs/SIL/Instructions.md

 %1 = super_method %0 : $T, #Super.method : $@convention(thin) U -> V
 // %0 must be of a non-root class type or class metatype $T
-// #Super.method must be a reference to a native Swift method of T's
+// #Super.method must be a reference to a native Codira method of T's
 // superclass or of one of its ancestor classes
 // %1 will be of type $@convention(thin) U -> V
 ```